b-low/DepaNosomi-The-Department-of-My-Major-Has-a-Not-So-Minor-Staffing-Problem-so-I-Took-a-Lesson-From-/README.md

-# DepaNosomi: The Department of My Major Has a Not-So-Minor Staffing Problem, so I Took a Lesson From Stats Instead and Decided to Make Some Graphs
+# DepaNosomi: The Department of My Major Has a Not-So-Minor Staffing Problem, so I Took a Lesson From Statistics Instead and Decided to Make Some Graphs

 Visualization utility for data generated from [Re:Course](https://github.com/b-low/ReCourse)